-Do you have a “Skills” section on your resume?
-You know, the resume section some people carefully craft to include every keyword on the posting for their dream job.
+Let’s talk about the Skills portion of your resume.
+You know, the section job seekers craft to include every keyword on the posting for their dream job.
 Even when they don’t have the skills.

 It might look like this: